Vessel sinks rose in popularity in the early 2000’s and have maintained a steady stream of interest over the past 10 years.

 - Avoiding certain materials and colors will reduce (or eliminate) the water spots you’ll see.

 - Cleaning around the back and base of the sink can be tricky.
-Leave enough room between the sink and wall.
+Leave enough room between the sink and wall during installation.

 - Consider your countertop height and how tall the sink will be once installed.
 Too high and it will be uncomfortable.